 Traditional Disease-Modifying Anti-Rheumatic Drugs (DMARDs)

-Traditional disease-modifying anti-rheumatic drugs (DMARDs) are a treatment option for rheumatoid arthritis (RA).
+Traditional disease-modifying anti-rheumatic drugs (DMARDs), also called conventional synthetic DMARDs (csDMARDs), are a treatment option for rheumatoid arthritis (RA).
 They are used to reduce inflammation and slow or prevent damage to joints.1

 How do traditional DMARDs work?